 How Much Does Cabinet Refacing Cost?

-You can have a total kitchen refresh for less than the cost (and time) of a kitchen remodel by transforming the appearance of the existing cabinets.
-Cabinet refacing costs $7,132 on average or between $4,292 and $9,974.
+Homeowners can have a total kitchen refresh for less than the cost of a kitchen remodel by transforming the appearance of the existing cabinets.
+Cabinet refacing costs $7,220 on average or between $4,501 and $10,546.

 Tired of the old, outdated cabinets in your house?
 A full kitchen or bathroom remodel to replace old cabinets and update the footprint is no small task—and it’s pricey.
 That’s why more homeowners are opting for an alternative: cabinet refacing.
 You get all the benefits of the fresh look of new cabinets but with less work and cost.
-On average, homeowners pay between $4,292 and $9,974, with an average of $7,132 for cabinet refacing costs.
+According to Angi and HomeAdvisor, homeowners pay between $4,501 and $10,546, with an average of $7,220 for cabinet refacing costs.
 The number of cabinets being refaced, materials, and labor rates will determine the price.
 Completing a full kitchen cabinet refacing will cost more than just a bathroom cabinet refacing since it’s a larger space.

 What Is Cabinet Refacing?
 How Does Cabinet Refacing Work?

 Cabinet refacing is the happy medium between tearing out and replacing cabinets and simply updating the exterior.
 When homeowners choose to reface their cabinets, the contractor removes the cabinet doors and hardware, then works to reapply new laminate or veneer finish, doors and drawers, and hardware.
 They will also make any minor repairs.
-You can get totally updated cabinets for nearly half the cost of a complete cabinet replacement project, which is why it’s an appealing option for cost-conscious homeowners.
-It may not be the best option, however, if your existing cabinets are damaged, don’t operate well, or if you just need a better layout.
-A refacing project works more to update the look rather than the functionality or overall design.
-When a cabinet refacing project is complete, your kitchen will feel brand new within the original footprint.
+A homeowner can get totally updated cabinets for nearly half the cost of a complete cabinet replacement project, which is why it’s an appealing option for cost-conscious homeowners.
+It may not be the best option, however, if the existing cabinets are damaged, don’t operate well, or if a homeowner just needs a better layout.
+A refacing project works more to update the look rather than the functionality or overall design of the kitchen cabinets.
+When a cabinet refacing project is complete, the kitchen will feel brand new within the original footprint.

 Refacing vs. Replacing vs. Refinishing